Here are answers to the most frequently asked questions about my blog and ice cream:

 Why do you use corn syrup in some of your recipes?
 Is it really necessary?

 I use corn syrup in many of my recipes to improve texture (corn syrup has more viscosity than sugar so it freezes differently).
 I use it in very small amounts, but if you are still concerned about ingesting corn syrup, you can omit it and increase the sugar content by about 25%.
-Sugar also helps increase the viscosity.
 Tapioca syrup would be an appropriate substitute.
-I have substituted brown rice syrup several times with good results.
+For more information about why corn syrup can be useful, please read this excellent article about the use of corn syrup in sorbets and ice cream.

 Why do you use alcohol in your recipes?